Flink SQL Quick Start with the SQL Shell¶

 Access to Confluent Cloud.

-The organization ID, environment ID, and compute pool ID for your organization at hand.
+The organization ID, environment ID, and compute pool ID for your organization.

 The Confluent CLI.
 To use the Flink SQL shell, update to the latest version of the Confluent CLI by running the following command: